Cave

-Caves or caverns are natural voids under the surface of the Earth and have been observed in other rocky worlds also (viz. on Mars).
+Caves and caverns are natural voids under the surface of the Earth and have also been observed in other rocky worlds (e.g., on Mars).
 Caves often form by the weathering of rock and can extend deep underground.
 Exogene caves are smaller openings that extend a relatively short distance underground (such as rock shelters).
 Caves which extend farther underground than the opening is wide are called endogene caves.

 Speleology is the science of exploration and study of all aspects of caves and the cave environment.
 Visiting or exploring caves for recreation may be called caving, potholing, or spelunking.

 Formation types

 The formation and development of caves is known as speleogenesis; it can occur over the course of millions of years.
 Caves can range widely in size, and are formed by various geological processes.
 These may involve a combination of chemical processes, erosion by water, tectonic forces, microorganisms, pressure, and atmospheric influences.
 Isotopic dating techniques can be applied to cave sediments, to determine the timescale of the geological events which formed and shaped present-day caves.

 It is estimated that a cave cannot be more than 3000 m vertically beneath the surface due to the pressure of overlying rocks.
 This does not, however, impose a maximum depth for a cave which is measured from its highest entrance to its lowest point, as the amount of rock above the lowest point is dependent on the topography of the landscape above it.
 For karst caves the maximum depth is determined on the basis of the lower limit of karst forming processes, coinciding with the base of the soluble carbonate rocks.
 Most caves are formed in limestone by dissolution.

-Caves can be classified in various other ways as well, including a contrast between active and relict: active caves have water flowing through them; relict caves do not, though water may be retained in them.
+Caves can be classified in other ways as well, including a contrast between active and relict: active caves have water flowing through them; relict caves do not, though water may be retained in them.
 Types of active caves include inflow caves ("into which a stream sinks"), outflow caves ("from which a stream emerges"), and through caves ("traversed by a stream").

 Speleothems in Hall of the Mountain King of Ogof Craig a Ffynnon, a solutional cave in South Wales.